 Instead of focusing on client needs, think about your department’s comparative advantage (legal expertise) to rationalize your service menu and identify the best-fit provider of those services.
 To get there, during the next 12 – 18 months streamline your service portfolio, inventory the work done by your legal department, create clear decision principles to determine what services your department should provide directly, and discuss service priorities and trade-offs with internal clients.

-Scale service delivery and distribute routine work
+Legal shift no. 2: Scale service delivery and distribute routine work

 Today’s focus on direct interactions with internal clients might seem to be a good way to build client relationships and increase lawyer influence, but it limits the scalability of the legal department and creates operational risks and losses.